-As described in Notes 2 and 11 to the consolidated financial statements, the Company recorded a provision for income taxes of \$82 million for the year ended December 31, 2019 and reported \$20 million in deferred tax assets net of a valuation allowance of \$77 million, \$47 million in deferred tax liabilities, and uncertain tax positions of \$14 million as of December 31, 2019.
+As described in Notes 2 and 11 to the consolidated financial statements, the Company recorded a provision for income taxes of \$65 million for the year ended December 31, 2020 and reported \$35 million in deferred tax assets net of a valuation allowance of \$67 million and \$48 million in deferred tax liabilities.
+The Company also reported uncertain tax positions of \$18 million as of December 31, 2020.
 The Company pays income taxes in many foreign jurisdictions based on the profits realized in those jurisdictions, which can be significantly impacted by terms of intercompany transactions between the Company and its foreign affiliates.
 The Company takes an asset and liability approach for financial accounting and reporting of income taxes.
 Deferred tax assets and liabilities are created in this process and are calculated using anticipated tax rates and are then netted by jurisdiction.
 Management establishes valuation allowances when necessary to reduce deferred tax assets to the amounts expected to be ultimately realized.
 The Company has recorded unrecognized tax benefits related to multiple foreign and domestic jurisdictions.
 As disclosed by management, potential changes in unrecognized tax benefits can arise from the multiple jurisdictions in which the Company operates, as well as the expiration of various statutes of limitation and possible completion of tax examinations.

-The principal considerations for our determination that performing procedures relating to income taxes is a critical audit matter are that (i) there was significant judgment by management when developing the provision for income taxes, deferred tax assets and the liability for unrecognized tax benefits, which in turn, led to significant auditor judgment, subjectivity and effort in performing audit procedures and evaluating audit evidence relating to these account balances and tax positions; and (ii) the audit effort included the involvement of professionals with specialized skill and knowledge.
+The principal considerations for our determination that performing procedures relating to income taxes is a critical audit matter are (i) the significant judgment by management when developing the provision for income taxes, deferred tax assets and the liability for unrecognized tax benefits, which in turn, led to significant auditor judgment, subjectivity and effort in performing audit procedures and evaluating audit evidence relating to these account balances and tax positions; and (ii) the audit effort included the involvement of professionals with specialized skill and knowledge.

 Addressing the matter involved performing procedures and evaluating audit evidence in connection with forming our overall opinion on the consolidated financial statements.
 These procedures included testing the effectiveness of controls relating to income taxes.
-These procedures also included, among others, (i) testing the accuracy of the global income tax provision, including the rate reconciliation, return to provision adjustments, and permanent and temporary differences; (ii) evaluating management's assessment of the realizability of deferred tax assets on a jurisdictional basis; and (iii) evaluating the identification of reserves for uncertain tax positions and the reasonableness of the "more likely than not determination" in consideration of the expiration of various statutes of limitations, changes in tax law and regulations, issuance of tax rulings and settlements with tax authorities.
+These procedures also included, among others, (i) testing the accuracy of the global income tax provision, including the rate reconciliation, return to provision adjustments, and permanent and temporary differences; (ii) evaluating management's assessment of the realizability of deferred tax assets on a jurisdictional basis; (iii) evaluating the identification of reserves for uncertain tax positions and the reasonableness of the "more likely than not determination" in consideration of the expiration of various statutes of limitations, changes in tax law and regulations, terms of intercompany agreements, and issuance of tax rulings and settlements with tax authorities.
 Professionals with specialized skill and knowledge were used to assist in the evaluation of the reasonableness of management's estimates and application of local and international income tax law.

-/s/ PricewaterhouseCoopers LLP Salt Lake City, Utah February 12, 2020
+/s/ PricewaterhouseCoopers LLP Salt Lake City, Utah February 11, 2021

-We have served as the Company's auditor since 1994.
+We have served as the Company's auditor since 1994, which includes periods before the Company became subject to SEC reporting requirements.